 Now, we haven't mentioned these resume bots — or, more accurately, applicant tracking systems (ATS) — so now's a good time to debrief you.
 Many large companies use applicant tracking systems to collect, sort, scan, and rank job applicants' resumes.
 It's basically an electronic gatekeeper that helps streamline the recruitment process.

 So the question becomes: How do you make sure your resume gets past this system and into the hands of a human?
 One way is to highlight certain keywords on your resume.
 That's, in part, how these systems will score you.
 There's no real science to determining what keywords you should include, but here's a good strategy: Gather three to five job descriptions that are similar to the type of job you're pursuing.
-Run these descriptions through a world-cloud generator, like Wordle, and see which terms are used most frequently.
+Run these descriptions through a free word and phrase frequency tool like Online-Utility.org's Text Analyzer and see which terms are used most often.
 The words that are generated are some of the words you'll want to weave into your skills sections, if applicable.
 You should then sprinkle these terms into your career summary and work experience, as well.

 Now it's time to dive into the heart of your resume: your work experience.
 Chances are, this will take up the majority of your resume's real estate.
 If you're struggling to get started, remember you've done a lot of the hard work already; revisit your professional summary and your skills section to help guide you.

 When it comes to formatting this section, you have a few options — but we'll get to that later.
 Right now, let's just focus on crafting the bullet points that'll appear under each job title.

 In general, each position should include three-to-four bullet points — and no more than six-to-seven.
 Additionally, you might get stuck if you've held multiple jobs at the same company.
 How do you format that?
 You can either stack them under the company's name or keep them separate (You can find specific examples of how this will look here).
 Now, let's dive into the meat of this section.